 Use the cotton balls coupled with your finger to wipe out the dirt from the ear canal.
 Your finger should only go as far as you can see or as far as the dog feels comfortable with.
-This is a precaution that must be adhered to in order to prevent any form of damage to the ear.
+Please be careful to follow this instruction to avoid damaging the sensitive ear of your dog.

 Then, gently massage the base of the ear.
-This is the part where the ear cartilage is present, it is very close to the jaw.
-Upon thorough massaging, you will hear a snacking sound that would emanate from the process.
-The massage is very important as it is the process that helps the cleanser gain access to the ridges in the canal and invariably loosens the debris that has been accumulated for a long period of time.
-Few seconds of massage should be sufficient for regular dirt, you will need to do more if you know that the ear is very dirty (you will need to confirm this before starting the process).
+This is the part where the ear cartilage is located, it is very close to the jaw.
+Once you have thoroughly massaged this part, you will hear a snacking sound.
+The ear wax loosens and detaches from the ear debris.
+The massage allows the natural cleanser to access the ridges in the canal and further loosen the debris.
+Often this has has accumulated for a long time and is more difficult to extract.
+Few seconds of massage should be sufficient for regular dirt.
+You will need to do more if you know that the ear is very dirty.
+In general, you should assess the situation before starting the cleaning process to adapt accordingly.

-You should be very careful with the applicator so that you do not end up damaging the eardrum.
+Please be very careful with the applicator, so that you do not end up damaging the eardrum.

 It is very possible that you will need to repeat the process as there might still be dirt in the dog ear.
 Do not be surprised, this it is very normal.
 Just start again from the beginning and follow the individual steps.
 It is also common that he shakes his head after procedure.

-ATTENTION: Under no circumstances use cotton swabs to clean the ear, since this condenses the ear wax and the eardrum of the dog can be seriously damaged.
+ATTENTION: Under no circumstances use cotton swabs to clean the ear.
+The applicator can condense the ear wax and seriously damage the eardrum of your dog.

 You might also be interested in leaning more about How To Cure Dog Ear Infection.